Error Handling

-Mastra provides a built-in retry mechanism for steps that fail due to transient errors.
+Mastra provides a built-in retry mechanism for workflows or steps that fail due to transient errors.
 This is particularly useful for steps that interact with external services or resources that might experience temporary unavailability.

-You can configure retries at the workflow level or for individual steps:
+You can configure retries at the workflow level, which applies to all steps in the workflow:

 retryConfig: {